 The Bigger Picture: How These Functions Work Together

 These three functions aren’t isolated—they’re interconnected.
-Practically speaking, when money acts as a medium of exchange, it also helps store value and facilitates transactions.
+Consider this: when money acts as a medium of exchange, it also helps store value and facilitates transactions.
 It’s like a multi-tasking machine that keeps everything running.
 But what’s really interesting is how these functions evolve with time and technology.

 In the past, money was often tied to physical commodities like gold or silver.
-Which means today, it’s mostly digital, yet it still serves the same core purposes.
-Understanding how these functions interact can help you appreciate the complexity of the financial system.
+Today, it’s mostly digital, yet it still serves the same core purposes.
+Consider this: understanding how these functions interact can help you appreciate the complexity of the financial system.
 It’s not just about numbers—it’s about how people live, work, and grow.

 Real-World Examples of These Functions